evhub/coconut/DOCS.md

 ### Compose

 Coconut has three different function composition operators: `..`, `..>`, and `<..`.
-Both `..` and `<..` use math-style "backwards" function composition, where the first function is called last, while `..>` uses "forwards" function composition, where first function is called first.
+Both `..` and `<..` use math-style "backwards" function composition, where the first function is called last, while `..>` uses "forwards" function composition, where the first function is called first.

 The `..>` and `<..` function composition pipe operators cannot be used together in the same expression (unlike normal pipes) and have precedence in-between `None`-coalescing and normal pipes.